hpraveenmaletha15789/Predictive_health_Scanner/README.md

-﻿# Smart Diagnosis Hub

- # Smart Diagnosis Hub
+﻿ # Smart Diagnosis Hub

 Welcome to **Smart Diagnosis Hub**!
 This project is designed to predict various diseases based on user inputs and provide personalized assistance through a chatbot feature.